 Well, here’s the thing.
 Chips are sticky.
 They stick to our teeth and our dental work.
 They don’t wash away very easily, and they leave residue behind to build up plaque on our teeth.
 Fibrous vegetables, on the other hand, actually increase the saliva in our mouths.
 This leads to the washing away of plaque-causing particles.
 (2)

 Sweets versus Vegetables

 It’s already clear that vegetables will be the winner here.
 However, it should be pointed out what sweets do that is so bad.
-A sugary food will stay on your teeth for twenty minutes after you eat.
+Sugary food will stay on your teeth for twenty minutes after you eat.
 Maybe longer!
-So while vegetables help produce the saliva that cleans your teeth, sweets are packing on the bacteria that cause the plaque that cause cavities.
+So while vegetables help produce the saliva that cleans your teeth, sweets are packed with the bacteria that cause the plaque that causes cavities.

 How can you indulge your sweet tooth?
-You should do it with meals, apparently.
+You should do it with meals.
 So, eat your vegetables before you have a piece of candy or cake.
 Make sure you avoid hard candies that could break a tooth and lead to the need for teeth bonding.
+(3)

 Alcohol versus Drugs